DimensionDev/Maskwork/Docs/Components/Misc/ProfileGroupIdentifier_v2.md

 ProfileGroupIdentifier is designed to provide a universal interface for locating a post on a social network.
 A ProfileGroupIdentifier string may be used to calculate the URL of the permanent link of the profile group on its social network.

-## Conventions

-- Safe intra-site unique name is defined as the Hex encoding of the UTF-8 binary representation of the intra-site unique name string.

 ## Data Fields

 Field Name      | Required